mrlegowatch/HeadFirstDesignPatternsCpp/README.md

 This code has been developed as part of a **Book Club** I am running with members of my team.

-- Each chapter has its own Xcode project and C++ source files that produce a command line executable.
+Each chapter has its own Xcode project and C++ source files that produce a command line executable.
+Where relevant, comments with "IN C++" indictate deviations from the Java sample code, in order to conform to C++ requirements or best practices.

 ## Chapters
 * Strategy Pattern